spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-2.md

 <aside class="block-torn-paper">

-**Quest: Defeat the Champion:** The Champion has become a real pain in the Security Chief’s rear, and if the opportunity arises, she may ask the characters to help take her down.
-She’s already hacked the cloning computer to scramble the Champion’s data, so the cloning process will fail, and the Champion will die permanently.

-In exchange, she offers improved treatment while the characters are in custody.
-Better food, rest, respect.
-This should be presented as a very non-committal you-scratch-my-back-maybe-I’ll-scratch-yours kind of deal.
-She knows she has the upper hand and isn’t likely to negotiate.
+**Quest: Defeat the Champion:** The Champion has become a real pain in the Security Chief’s rear, and she wants you to help take her down.
+She’s already hacked the cloning computer to scramble the Champion’s data, so the next cloning process will fail, and the Champion will die permanently.
+In exchange, she offers improved treatment while you are in custody.
+Better food, more rest, some respect from the guards.

 </aside>